Uzhhorod Synagogue

-The Uzhhorod Synagogue building is located in Uzhhorod, in the present day Zakarpattia Oblast of western Ukraine.
+The Uzhhorod Synagogue is a former Orthodox Jewish synagogue in Uzhhorod, in the present day Zakarpattia Oblast of western Ukraine.
+When it was established in 1904, it was located within the Austro-Hungarian Empire.
+The congregation worshipped in the Ashkenazi rite.

+Acquired by the Soviet Government in 1947, the former synagogue building has been used as a concert hall.

 Synagogue

 The synagogue was completed and dedicated on July 27, 1904.
-It was then within the Kingdom of Galicia and Lodomeria within the Austro-Hungarian Empire.
+It was then part of the Lands of the Crown of St. Stephen within the Austro-Hungarian Empire.

 The building was designed by the architects Gyula Papp and Ferenc Szabolcs, in a flamboyant Romantic style that boldly intermingled Byzantine Revival and Moorish Revival architectural elements.
+The image of the Star of David on the central balcony of the building façade was a notable feature.

 Concert hall

-Since World War II the building has served as Uzhhorod's concert hall, prized for its acoustics.
+In 1944, after the destruction of the Carpathian Jews, the fate of the synagogue changed.
+In 1947, the Soviet government gave the synagogue to the USSR Ministry of Culture, and the building has served as Uzhhorod's concert hall, prized for its acoustics.
 It has housed the Regional Philharmonic Society with the Transcarpathian Folk Choir.